javers/javers.github.io/_posts/2017-07-17-javers-vs-envers.md

 ### Database

 The application is configured to work with a local PostgreSQL.
-You can change it easily (don’t forget about a proper driver).
+You can change it easily (don’t forget about a proper JDBC driver).

 ##### [`application.properties`](https://github.com/javers/javers-vs-envers/blob/master/src/main/resources/application.properties)